-Asparagus is one of my favorite spring vegetables.
+Asparagus is one of my favorite Spring vegetables.
 I love the nice, clean, grassy taste, and it’s really versatile to cook with.
 You can grill, steam, sauté it…asparagus also makes a great addition to pasta’s and salads.
-In this recipe, I show you how to clean it, so that you can get rid of the tough/woody part while keeping that beautify tender stalk.
+However, before you do any of that, you've got to get it cleaned and prepped.

 This is a debugging block